Generalized Shipping Policy:

 The post office uses DIM weight for boxes exceeding a cubic foot in volume.
 So if we ship an 8x8x24 box, that is shipped at ACTUAL weight because it is still just .89 cubic feet.
 Using LxWxH<1728 is the guide for knowing if the box went over a cubic foot.
 So we can ship a lot of long boxes via the post office, and not be penalized with higher DIM rates.
 An 10x10x14 box is .81 cubic feet.
 But a 10x11x21 box equates to 1.34 cubic feet and could ship as DIM weight.
 Get the idea?
 LxWxH/194 is their formula to determine dimensional pounds.

 DIM weight with UPS is different.
 UPS uses LxWxH/139 to calculate.
 And for ALL boxes.
 With them, every box, and every service goes at DIM weight or actual, whichever is greater.
 So a 10x8x6 box with UPS is 4 pounds dimensional weight.
 A 12 cube box is 13 pounds.
 The UPS Store uses 166 as the divisor, but charges RETAIL rates.
 Overall, smaller or lighter boxes generally stand to receive a better rate with the post office.
 UPS will also have residential surcharges, delivery area surcharges (DAS), extended area surcharges, over length surcharges, and their new thing around Thanksgiving and Christmas: Peak Season surcharge.
-Which we found out is crazy on large or huge boxes.
-Actually we should say insane.
+Which we found out is crazy expensive on large and huge boxes.
 (Now that we taught you all this, you can use this info when you are shipping your own packages around the holidays.)

 In June, 2006, this little guy entered our operation.
 Three months later, he wanted to be paws on and involved in the packing.
 Our packing supervisor is demonstrating how we cushion the insides of our boxes.